 Heavy periods that last for more than 7 days are another PCOS symptom.
 Clinically known as Menorrhagia, large blood clots may be passed during periods.
 In some cases, the bleeding may be heavy enough to restrict daily activities.
 Many women with menorrhagia report shortness of breath and fatigue as well.

 If your periods are accompanied by pain that’s beyond a little discomfort, this could be another warning sign of PCOS.
 Known as Dysmenorrhea, painful periods are characterized by abdominal cramping with a dull deep ache in the lower abdomen.
 Pain may radiate to your back, hips and thighs as well.

 Women with PCOS can also notice Gestational Diabetes or diabetes during pregnancy.
-PCOS increases risk to gestational diabetes, thanks to glucose intolerance and insulin resistance.
+PCOS increases the risk to gestational diabetes, thanks to glucose intolerance and insulin resistance.

 PCOS also increases the risk of miscarriages.
-Scientists believe that insulin resistance and higher Lutenizing Hormone (LH) levels in women with PCOS are often to blame.
+Scientists believe that insulin resistance and higher Lutenizing Hormone (LH) levels in PCOS patients are often to blame.
 Altered hormone levels caused by PCOS can result in miscarrying of less than 90 day-old fetus in pregnant women.
 If you have had a fertility problem and miscarried in the past, get checked for PCOS.

 PCOs can also cause pelvic pain and inflammation.
 In some women, it is the reason behind painful intercourse and can also negatively affect sex drive.

-If some of these PCOS symptoms seem a bit too familiar, please understand what PCOS is and learn how you can deal with it through a more natural, holistic approach.
+After going through the checklist of PCOS symptoms, if some of these PCOS symptoms seem a bit too familiar, please understand what PCOS is and learn how you can deal with it through a more natural, holistic approach.
 Wish you all vibrant health and well being!